GKalliatakis/Keras-Application-Zoo/README.md

 ## Other Models
 More models to come!

-This is going to be an evolving repository, so make sure you have starred :star2: and forked this repository before moving on !
+This is going to be an evolving repository, so make sure you have starred :star: and forked this repository before moving on !

 ------------------